 LATE STONE AGE PEOPLE AVOIDED INCEST

 Early modern humans weren’t just having sex with Neanderthals, of course.
 They were also banging each other.
+Boredom and libido are the reasons why they bang each other.
+Those are the times when sex toys are not yet a thing.
+If there’s another way to fulfil sex urges like masturbating using dildos and butt plugs, less sex can be observed.
+There were also theories that they used cock cages for health concerns.
 A third study published last week, also in Science, suggests that ancient humans lived in large, complex social networks that helped them swap genes and ideas.

 Sikora, at the University of Denmark, analyzed the DNA of one man, two children, and a hollowed-out thigh bone, all buried at a late Stone Age site called Sunghir, in Russia, some 34,000 years ago.
 The man was buried by himself, but the children were buried together head-to-head, with the hollowed-out thigh bone placed next to their bodies.

 Sikora found that none of the individuals at the site were related and, what’s more, they were shockingly genetically diverse — far more so than the two Neanderthals analyzed in the other studies.
 “The two kids buried head-to-head in the same grave, you’d assume there was some sort of close relationship,” Sikora says.
 But their genes revealed they were, at most, second cousins.